Foundation and Structural Vision

-Studio CrazyNoodles is a Tokyo-based Japanese Neo-Pop platform founded by Hiro Ando, bringing together selected contemporary artists whose practices align with its disciplined series methodology.
+Studio CrazyNoodles operates as a structured Japanese Neo-Pop platform founded by Hiro Ando, bringing together selected contemporary artists whose practices align with its disciplined series methodology.
+While Hiro Ando defines the studio’s conceptual foundation, associated artists develop distinct visual identities within a coherent production logic emphasizing material precision, continuity, and long-term artistic evolution.

 Ryoko Watanabe